awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-mediaconnect-flow-source.md

 The details of the sources of the flow\.

+If you are creating a flow with a VPC source, you must first create the flow with a temporary standard source by doing the following:

+1. Use CloudFormation to create a flow with a standard source that uses the flow’s public IP address\.

+1. Use CloudFormation to create the VPC interface to add to this flow\.
+This can also be done as part of the previous step\.

+1. After CloudFormation has created the flow and the VPC interface, update the source to point to the VPC interface that you created\.

 ## Syntax<a name="aws-properties-mediaconnect-flow-source-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: